 Toolpushers work in the offices that supervise the operation of drilling rigs.
 Although they are required to have practical and technical knowledge about the operation of drilling rigs they mostly undertake administrative work in an office environment.

 Toolpushers, classified under drillers, miners and shotfirers, can expect to earn between $1 500 and $1 999 per week on average ($78 000 and $103 999 per year), depending on the organisation they work for and their level of experience.
 As a toolpusher develops their skills, their earning potential will generally increase.

 Toolpushers need to be familiar with all the equipment required in drilling operations, including the drills and their various components.
 However, as toolpusher is a mostly administrative role they also need to be familiar with office equipment such as phones, faxes and computers.

 As an administrative role in the oil and gas industry, the most appropriate pathway for becoming a toolpusher is by entering the industry as a driller's offsider/leasehand, where you will learn to become a driller.
 You can then work your way up into the toolpusher role.

 To enter the industry as a driller's assistant you can complete a Certificate II in Drilling Operations.
-This course is available at State Training Organisations and other registered training organisations throughout Western Australia.
+This course is available at TAFE Colleges and other registered training organisations throughout Western Australia.

 It is also possible to complete a traineeship in drilling operations.
 The traineeship usually takes 12 to 24 months to complete.